Hampton Coliseum: Music

 The Grateful Dead performed 21 concerts at Hampton Coliseum between 1979 and 1992, including their now-famous 1989 shows at the venue.
 The shows were later commercially released as Formerly the Warlocks because the band was billed under the name The Warlocks.

-Elvis Presley performed 2 shows at the Coliseum in April 1972, another show in March of 1974, and another 2 shows in August of 1976.
+Elvis Presley performed 2 shows at the Coliseum in April 1972, another show in March 1974, and another 2 shows in August 1976.
 All shows were sold out.
+Performances from Presley's show on April 9, 1972, featured heavily in the 1972 Golden Globe winning documentary, Elvis on Tour, with Presley donning a powder blue jumpsuit.

 Madonna brought The Virgin Tour to the Coliseum on May 30, 1985.

 Metallica performed at the Hampton Coliseum in 1986.

+Beyoncé performed there on 2005 during the Verizon Ladies First Tour and 2007 during The Beyoncé Experience.

 The venue remains popular with the rock band Phish, whose multi-night stand in 1998 was released as Hampton Comes Alive as well as choosing Hampton Coliseum as the site of their 2009 reunion shows.
-The band has performed at the venue 21 times between 1995 and the end of 2018.
+The band has performed at the venue 24 times between 1995 and 2025.

 The world's first pay-per-view live broadcast of a rock show was held at the venue on December 18, 1981, when The Rolling Stones American Tour 1981 ended with a two-night stint.
 Guitarist Keith Richards memorably hit a man who ran onstage with his guitar.

-Other performers include: The Who, Bon Jovi, Led Zeppelin, Van Halen, Pink Floyd, Bassnectar, U2, Marvin Gaye, The Jacksons, Parliament-Funkadelic, Tina Turner, Bruce Springsteen, R.E.M., Dave Matthews Band, String Cheese Incident, Widespread Panic, Jerry Garcia Band, Pearl Jam, Griz, KISS, and Grateful Dead offshoots Furthur and The Other Ones.
+Other performers include: The Who, Bon Jovi, Led Zeppelin, Van Halen, Iron Maiden, Pretty Lights, Pink Floyd, U2, Marvin Gaye, The Jacksons, Parliament-Funkadelic, Tina Turner, Bruce Springsteen, R.E.M., Dave Matthews Band, String Cheese Incident, Widespread Panic, Jerry Garcia Band, Pearl Jam, Griz, KISS, and Grateful Dead offshoots Furthur and The Other Ones.